Decker School of Nursing HRSA ANEW Scholars program

-The Health Resources and Services Administration's (HRSA) Advanced Nursing Education Workforce (ANEW) Program supports innovative academic-practice partnerships to prepare primary-care advanced-practice registered nursing students to practice in rural and underserved settings through academic and clinical training.
-Binghamton University's Decker School of Nursing (DSON) was awarded a $1.2 million grant from this program in 2017.
+The Health Resources and Services Administration's (HRSA) Advanced Nursing Education Workforce (ANEW) program supports innovative academic-practice partnerships to prepare primary-care advanced-practice registered nursing students to practice in rural and underserved settings through academic and clinical training.

 - Increase targeted recruitment efforts of advanced-practice nurses in rural and underserved areas in upstate New York and northern Pennsylvania

 - Increase employment and workforce retention of advanced-practice nurses in rural and underserved areas using a mentorship model of clinical education

 - Enhance relationships with rural preceptors through a collaborative academic partnership

 - Support preceptor development through profession using distance technology (webinars, support systems, remote faculty site visits)